chapmanb/cloudbiolinux/doc/private_cloud.md

 Install the sudo program.
 Next, edit /etc/sudoers with the 'visudo' command, and add the line

-       user ALL=NOPASSWD: /bin/bash
+       biolinux ALL=NOPASSWD: /bin/bash

-where user is your VM user login name.
-Alternatively add user to the sudo group.
+where biolinux is your VM user login name.
+Alternatively add biolinux to the sudo group.

 Now try: